 All of the chapters were a joy to prepare; research notes from past decades suddenly found their place.
 There are many sources/accounts—precious gems and nuggets—in that book that few people are aware of because of the diversity of their original locations.

-Dennis Horne: The challenges were many and difficult.
+The challenges were many and difficult.
 I refer you to the substantial account I have written about my experience preparing and getting published a biography of Elder McConkie, as posted on the website that I blog at: Truthwillprevail.xyz.
-The following link is to the exact page where the story is told: http://www.truthwillprevail.xyz/2016/09/mormon-book-bits-35-dennis-b-horne.html

 As you will notice, I waited many years before I felt comfortable sharing this unusual story, so that most participants were either deceased or retired.

-Kurt Manwaring: Would you change anything about your original approach to Elder McConkie’s biography?
+Would Dennis B. Horne change anything about his original approach to Elder McConkie’s biography?

 Some things simply need the passage of time to open doors or smooth paths, and some things may never be able to be done.